 - The annual accounts within four months after the end of the financial year. - The biennial accounts within two months after the end of the relevant semester. - An inventory of the fund's asset portfolio, its global net value, any responsibilities not found in the balance sheet and the number of units currently in circulation, on a monthly basis.

-The fund manager as a regulated entity shall also in respect of its activities prepare and submit its accounts and financial statements and internal control report to the BoP and CMVM.
-In addition, the fund manager shall keep the BoP updated with the beneficial owners of its qualifying shareholdings.
+The fund manager as a regulated entity shall also, in respect of its activities, prepare and submit its accounts and financial statements and internal control report to CMVM.